 The Blue Shell has been reworked over the years and now functions slightly differently as of Mario Kart 8.
 The item is no longer unstoppable following the introduction of the Super Horn item.
 However, it now travels directly on the race track, knocking out any player who dares to block its path.
 Its reduced potency is the only thing preventing us from making it higher on this list.

 Striker Handgun – Hitman

-Inspired by high-powered revolvers typically seen in old western films, the Striker is a handgun equipped with a muzzle brake as well as armor-piercing magnum rounds which offer increased damage and can penetrate multiple enemies if aimed correctly.
+Inspired by high-powered revolvers typically seen in old western films, the Striker is a handgun equipped with a muzzle brake as well as armor-piercing magnum rounds that offers increased damage and can penetrate multiple enemies if aimed correctly.
 It also happens to go against every rule of Hitman as it’s one of the loudest and most easily detectable weapons in the game.

 Prismatic Hammer – The Outer Worlds

 Besides having one of the most hilarious weapon backstories, the Prismatic Hammer is a versatile two-handed melee Science Weapon with the ability to cycle through four different elemental properties: shock, plasma, corrosion, and radiation.
 However, due to a workshop accident, its manual switch is rendered useless, forcing the wielder to swing it to flip through each damage type.

 This weapon becomes extremely useful once the player has raised their Science level to 80, granting them access to all elemental damage types while retaining the hammer’s special knockdown effect.
 While swinging it around like a madman to cycle through different elements is already pretty satisfying, charging up the Prismatic Hammer’s power attack releases a blast of energy capable of hitting targets from a distance.

 AWP – Counter-Strike